Mageplate/SEEF/README.md

 ```

 ## 4 Example
-An example on how to run it with synthetic data
+An example on how to run the framework by using synthetic data and extraction method based on NMF
 ```python
 from sigGen.synthetic_dataset import create_dataset
 from eval.method_evaluation import MethodEvaluator